ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 > [!IMPORTANT]
 > The  `make bootstrap` and `make build` are unbearable slow!
-> You have to issue a `make build` them every time you change to a branch with a new version
+> Remember: You have to issue a `make build` them every time you change to a branch with a new version
 > of your parser.

 One way to overcome this is to use `git worktree add` to have a working space for each branch.
 A git repository can support multiple working trees, allowing you to check out more than one branch at a time.
 With `git worktree add` a new working tree is associated with the repository.
 This new working tree is called a "*linked working tree*" as opposed to the "*main working tree*" prepared by "`git init`" or "`git clone`".
 A repository has one *main working tree* and zero or more *linked working trees*.
 When you are done with a linked working tree, remove it with `git worktree remove`.